 The accounting-related ICS comprises internal controls, defined on the basis of risk aspects, for those processes which are relevant for financial reporting as well as those processes that support the IT systems.
 Special emphasis is placed on IT security, change management and operational IT processes.
 Organizational, preventive and detective controls are applied, which can be conducted manually or with the aid of IT.
 The effectiveness and efficiency of the accounting-related ICS requires highly developed employee skills.
 Regular training, the "four-eye principle" and the functional separation of administrative, executive and approval processes are indispensable for the United Internet Group.
-The Corporate Accounting division and other accounting departments are responsible for the management of the accounting processes.
-Laws, accounting standards and other pronouncements are continuously analyzed with regard to their relevance and impact on accounting.
+The Corporate Accounting division and other accounting standards and other pronouncements are continuously analyzed with regard to their relevance and impact on accounting.
 The Group companies are responsible for the orderly and timely execution of the accounting-related processes and systems and are supported by the accounting departments accordingly.